 - 1 cup creamy peanut butter

-- 4 blocks (about 4 ounces) chocolate Candiquik
+- 4 blocks (about 4 ounces) chocolate Candiquik or your favorite chocolate

 - Heat oven to 350 degrees.
 In a medium bowl, beat the brownie mix, butter, cream cheese, and egg.
 The dough will be a little sticky.
 Scoop the dough onto an ungreased cookie sheet, making about 24 cookies.
 Smooth the edges of each to form a round cookie.